19hours/sg-statutes/Acts/Women’s Charter.md

 (2D) In this section, “designated credit bureau” means an entity that —

-(d) collects and maintains information about the credit payment history of a person and provides such information to its members for the purpose of enabling its members to assess the creditworthiness of a person; and
+(a) collects and maintains information about the credit payment history of a person and provides such information to its members for the purpose of enabling its members to assess the creditworthiness of a person; and

-(e) has been designated by the Minister as a credit bureau for the purposes of receiving a report lodged under subsection (2B).
+(b) has been designated by the Minister as a credit bureau for the purposes of receiving a report lodged under subsection (2B).

 [2/2011 wef 01/06/2011]